shortlink-org/shortlink/CONTRIBUTING.md

 When undertaking a new task, it's generally a good practice to create a separate branch.
 This approach prevents excessive changes in a single commit.
 However, in some cases where tasks are closely related, combining them might be more beneficial.

+> [!TIP]
-The naming conventions for the branches are as follows:
+> The naming conventions for the branches are as follows:
+>

-- For new features, use the **feature/new-feature-description** pattern.
+> - For new features, use the **feature/new-feature-description** pattern.
-  Ensure that the description succinctly summarizes the changes.
+> Ensure that the description succinctly summarizes the changes.
-- For bug fixes, use the **fix/** prefix followed by a brief summary of the fix.
+> - For bug fixes, use the **fix/** prefix followed by a brief summary of the fix.

 #### Code Workflow